madhu050700/Space_Shooter_game/README.md

 **TODO:** Describe firing patterns and their damage power.

+**Notes-1**: Variable world parameters; For now some parameters are fixed such as the max number of enemies that can be spawned at a given time, lifespan in seconds of enemies, time between shots which is related to the difficulty, enemy movement speed, background images for levels.
+We intend to make these parameters customizable by reading JSON files, and therefore offering a variation in the gameplay.

-**Notes**: Variable world parameters; For now some parameters are fixed such as the max number of enemies that can be spawned at a given time, lifespan in seconds of enemies, time between shots which is related to the difficulty, enemy movement speed, background images for levels.
+**Note-2:** Variable world parameters; For now some parameters are fixed such as the max number of enemies that can be spawned at a given time, lifespan in seconds of enemies, time between shots which is related to the difficulty, enemy movement speed, background images for levels.
 We intend to make these parameters customizable by reading JSON files, and therefore offering a variation in the gameplay